Hoya pubicalyx 'Black Dragon'

 Bloom Time: Spring

-Hoya pubicalyx ‘Black Dragon’ is a woody, epiphyte or scrambling shrub.
+Hoya pubicalyx 'Black Dragon' is a woody epiphyte or scrambling shrub.
 This plant is a fairly fast grower with blooms in the springtime.
 The leaves are lime green with no markings.
-The flowers are fragrant, almost black with a red centers.
+Flowers are fragrant, almost black with red centers.

 How to Grow and Care